justin-vanwinkle/presentation-builder/README.md

 ### Distributing

-If you wish to serve your talk in a simple way, you can grab the files from the `output` folder and drop them anyhwere you can serve a webpage.
+If you wish to serve your talk in a simple way, you can grab the files from the `output` folder and drop them anywhere you can serve a webpage.